iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

     Figure 8.
 An image from the <em style="color:grey;">"mouse, computer mouse"</em> class.
 Objects from at least 11 other ImageNet-1k classes are visible.
 </div>

-All of the following objects in the image have their own class in ImageNet-1k:
+The following objects in the image have a class in ImageNet-1k:

 <div style="display: flex; flex-wrap: wrap; margin-bottom: 20px;">
   <div style="flex: 1; min-width: 33.33%; padding-right: 20px;">